Skip to main content

 Clinical Examination

-A thorough examination of your teeth, gums, bite, and specific areas of concern — confirming or questioning the original diagnosis based on current findings.
+A thorough examination of your teeth, gums, bite, and areas of concern.
+This helps us confirm or question the original diagnosis based on what we see right now.

 4